Dantechdevs/hospital-mangement-system/README.md

 #  Hospital (Hospital Management System)
-This is a complete hospital managemnt system written in php Framework (Laravel 10)
+This is a complete hospital managemnt system written in php Laravel Framework (Laravel 10)

 ## This has the following features
 * Patient Management